 We often look for souvenirs to remember special events.
 The Once Upon a Time in Vilnius project is going to record the best of the city so we can all remember Vilnius’ 700th anniversary for years to come.
 Anyone can create a unique, personal short film about a day in Vilnius made from the footage collected during the first stage of the project.
 With Once Upon a Time in Vilnius, anyone can become a director – just choose a plot, characters, location, time of day and any other relevant elements, and … leave the entire editing process to modern technology.
 Anyone who wants to will be able to create personal films, even if they haven’t submitted footage.

 Creating a film will become a fun pastime, allowing you to enjoy the unique result and show your personal version of Vilnius to your friends.
-Original short films are also going to be taking part in the competition programme – the top three films will be awarded special prizes.

 Life in the capital never stands still, so there will be no shortage of exceptional footage at all times of the day or year, as well as special and everyday moments.
 In the times of Grand Duke Gediminas, chroniclers initiated the history of the city.
 Today, with Once Upon a Time in Vilnius, everyone can become a chronicler, city guide or director.

 An exclusive video database, original participant films and a unique feature film are going to remain relevant as Vilnius enters a new century.
 All the videos will become a valuable legacy for future generations.
 And in years from now, it will be interesting to look back and see what the city and its citizens lived like when Vilnius celebrated its 700th anniversary.
 So, prepare your cameras, or maybe look for some older unique images in your camera roll – save them and share them with everyone in the Once Upon a Time in Vilnius project.